craffael/hunter/docs/index.rst

 but non-CMake packages are also supported too using custom templates (build schemes) with ``ExternalProject_Add`` command(s).

-The Hunter client is a collection of CMake-only modules (i.e. it's **not a binary** like ``apt-get`` or script like ``brew``) so it supports out-of-the-box all platforms/generators/IDEs which CMake can handle, like Visual Studio, Xcode, :doc:`Android Studio </faq/android-studio>`,
+The Hunter client is a collection of CMake-only modulessdf (i.e. it's **not a binary** like ``apt-get`` or script like ``brew``) so it supports out-of-the-box all platforms/generators/IDEs which CMake can handle, like Visual Studio, Xcode, :doc:`Android Studio </faq/android-studio>`,